Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Pokemon Star v0.2: Luma Edition
 Taking Pokemon Star v0.2, made by Rusyaas and turning it into a Luma3DS patch that may be console-playable.

 Disclaimer: This is very experimental, and very unfinished.
 If you want to help this to not be a lost cause and finally make Pokemon Star playable on console, throw all the ideas you have at me.
+Furthermore, since the technique hasn't been quite refined yet, simply ignore this readme for now.
+If you really want to, read it anyway to familiarize yourself with the procedure.

 # Prerequisites #

 A homebrewed 3DS on the latest version of Luma3DS with boot9strap (If you haven't homebrewed your 3DS yet, follow 3ds.guide to join the party.)

-3DS SD Card with at least 8GB of free space (Assuming that you have not installed Ultra Moon or downloaded the rom hack)
+Your 3DS SD Card must have at least 8GB of free space (Assuming that you have not installed Ultra Moon or downloaded the rom hack)

 A computer that can access your SD card (You're probably reading this readme on that computer.)

+Basic knowledge of how to use GodMode9 and Checkpoint.

 # Installing Ultra Moon #